top of page

 Water Utilities

 Methodology applies to nonfinancial entities.
-Does not aply to the following industries; general trading companies, investement holding companies, real estate, and non profits.
+Does not apply to the following industries; commodity and general trading companies, investment holding companies, real estate, and non profits.

 Credit Risk Concept - Determining the Marginal Producer